claconsay/pwk-workspace/reports/sanbox (done)/10.5.5.20 - poultry/3. Report/walkthrough.md

 ***
 ## Post-exploitation

 1. We started checking for non-standard services.
-One of the first things that stands out to us is the `Puppet Agent` has a service path that is not quoted.
+One of the first things that stands out to us is the `Puppet Agent` has a service path that is unquoted.
 After further checking, we confirmed that the service is configured to run via `Local System` which could potentially give us an elevated permissions.

 ```
 wmic service get name,displayname,pathname,startmode |findstr /i "auto" |findstr /i /v "c:\windows"